Konamiman/NestorMSX/BuiltInPluginsReference.md

 This plugin emulates a floppy disk drive or any other MSX-DOS based storage controller.
 It uses disk image files to emulate storage devices.

 Note that this is for MSX-DOS 1 only.
-If you want MSX-DOS 2, plug also the "Deviceless MSX-DOS 2" plugin in other slot.
+If you want MSX-DOS 2, plug also the "Deviceless MSX-DOS 2" plugin in another slot.

 Note that disk formatting is not supported.
 The disk image files should hold a proper FAT filesystem already.